 The Tabasco Tour

-The tour is not long and is self-guided, so you can do it at a pace that suits the kids you’re with, and take a break if they get antsy.
+The tour is not long and is self-guided, so you can do it at a pace that suits your family and take a break if you need to.
 If you want to, you can pay extra for occasional specialty tours, not all of which are open to younger kids.

 The tour starts in a hot house where tiny, bright Tabasco peppers grow.
-Then you the peppers mixed with vinegar and locally mined salt and places into barrels to ferment and age.
+Then you see where the peppers are mixed with vinegar and locally mined salt and placed into barrels to ferment and age.

 The smell of peppers that comes off the sealed barrels is impressive.
-Eventually the fermented peppers poured into large tuns to be finished off, bottled and shipped out.
+Eventually, the fermented pepper mixture is poured into large tuns to be finished off, bottled and shipped out.

-I didn’t get to eat at the restaurant but it’s casual, reasonably priced and kid-friendly.
-The regional menu looked pretty good.
-It seems likely they’re going to try to produce good food to complement their hot sauce, which is on every table, naturally.
+I didn’t get to eat at Restaurant 1868, but it’s casual, reasonably priced and kid-friendly.
+They have a bloody Mary bar and the menu is a mix of regional dishes like crayfish etóuffée and kid-friendly basics like chicken fingers.
+It seems likely their goal is to produce good food to complement their hot sauce, which is on every table, naturally.

 The Jungle Gardens